grantgasser/caesar-cipher/README.md

-# caesars-cipher
+# Caesar's Cipher

-Python program that implements Caesar's Cipher for letters and ' ', '\n', and '\t'
+## Python program that implements Caesar's Cipher for letters and ' ', '\n', and '\t'
+  * 'test.txt' is the file that is encrypted.
+Note that the contents 'decrypted.txt' and 'test.txt' are the same. 'encrypted.txt' is the encrypted version of 'test.txt'